zhubao315/learn-agentic-ai/01_openai_api/readme.md

 1. **State Management**

-   - *Chat Completions*: Operated on a stateless model, requiring developers to resend entire conversation histories with each interaction.
+   - *Chat Completions*: Operated on a stateless model, requiring developers to resend entire conversation histories with each interaction.

    - *Responses API*: Introduces statefulness by automatically storing responses, allowing for seamless conversation continuity through the use of `previous_response_id`.